ooni/spec/backends/th-007-nwcth.md

 - `url` is mandatory and contains the string-serialized URL we should measure;

-- `headers` is an optional map from string to a list of strings containing the headers the test helper should include when measuring;
+- `headers` is an optional map from string to a list of strings containing the headers the test helper should include when measuring (which headers from this map will be used in specified more in detail below);

 - `addrs` is an optional list of string-serialized IP addresses for the domain inside the `url`'s `authority` discovered by the client.